lorenzopen/RT1Assignment1/README.md

 How to Use

+    To get started open the ROS workspace, move in the src directory and clone the repository with the repo url :

+	-git clone <repo-url>

+        Then:
-    - Start the ROS node and the turtlesim simulation.
+    - launch roscore and the turtlesim simulation.
-    - Run the UI.cpp by using rosrun assignment1_rt node1
+    - Run the UI.cpp by using
+                rosrun assignment1_rt node1
-    - Run the Distance.cpp by using rosrun assignment1_rt node2
+    - Run the Distance.cpp by using
+                rosrun assignment1_rt node2
     - check the distance published rostopic echo /turtledistance

     Options will be shown in the terminal for:
         Select the turtle to control.